Divorce can be hectic and overwhelming for everyone, especially when children are involved.

 What Needs to Be Done in a Child Custody Case?

 Once we have determined that we can help, we will draft a letter summarizing all of the relevant facts of your case.
 This letter is then sent to the other party’s attorney, who will have 14 days to respond.
 After receiving that response, we may take steps to move forward with your case.
-We work hard for our clients and take a no-fee promise to all new clients.
+We work hard for our clients and make a no-fee promise to all new clients.

 What Does Shared Legal and Physical Custody Mean?